gocodebox/lifterlms/tests/e2e/README.md

 To run tests:

-+ `npm run tests`: Runs all tests in a headless browser.
++ `npm run test`: Runs all tests in a headless browser.
-+ `npm run tests:dev`: Runs tests in an interactive browser with "slow" motion enabled.
++ `npm run test:dev`: Runs tests in an interactive browser with "slow" motion enabled.
 This mode is helpful when writing tests so you can see what's going on.
-+ `npm run tests -- -t SuiteName`: Run a single test suite by name.
++ `npm run test -- -t SuiteName`: Run a single test suite by name.
 "SuiteName" will be the name of a test file `describe()`.
 For  example "SetupWizard".
-+ `npm run tests -- -t "test expect description"`: Run a single test by it's "should" description block.
++ `npm run test -- -t "test expect description"`: Run a single test by its "should" description block.
 For example "should load and run the entire setup wizard.".

 ## Managing Docker Containers